-Based on the analysis outlined in this report, staff notes the findings of the Cultural Resource Survey that state the property meets the criteria for local landmark status.
-The question of whether or not removing the landmark status will be positive or negative on adjacent properties or the downtown district is a determination for the Historic Preservation Board, as a recommending body, and Town Council, as the final decision making body, based on the applicant's presentation with respect to criteria number 2 both in the application and at each hearing.
+The second criterion is based on the effect of removing the Landmarking status on adjacent properties or the downtown district.
+In this regard, the applicant has provided feedback from 6 business owners who have indicated that the removal of the Landmarking status will have a positive effect on their business and the downtown district (Attachment E).
+The question of whether or not removing the Landmarking status will be positive or negative on adjacent properties or the downtown district is a determination for the Historic Preservation Board, as a recommending body, and Town Council, as the final decision making body, based on the applicant's presentation with respect to criterion number 2 both in the application and at each hearing.